kleniu/iOSsmithy/README.md

 # iOSsmithy
 bunch of iOS tests

+## iOS005 - Audio Recording

+Test audio recording and playback with speed and pitch modifications.

+topics:
+- AVFoundation for audio recording and playback
+- creating extensions for the existing classes
+- enums
+- action methods for several buttons

 ## iOS004 - StackViews and dialogs
 Test of common alert dialogs and demo of StackViews